 The 7 Dog Commands Every Pet Owner Should Know

-These seven dog commands are the best way to train even the most anxious dogs and build their trust.
+Teaching these seven common commands is the best way to train even the most anxious dogs and build their trust.

-In this episode of "Lucky Dog," Brandon teaches anxious shelter-pup, Vinnie, the seven dog commands that every dog and owner must know.
-Vinnie suffers from extreme shyness, which if not addressed, will make it difficult for him to find a home.
-Luckily, Brooks, who volunteers at the Lucky Ranch, is already interested.
-His parents told him as long as he learns as much as he can from Brandon, he can finally get a dog!
+In this episode of "Lucky Dog," Brandon teaches anxious shelter-pup, Vinnie, the seven common commands that every dog and pet owner must know.
+Once Brandon evaluates him at the Lucky Dog Ranch, the experienced dog trainer realizes that Vinnie suffers from extreme shyness.
+If not addressed, the timid dog’s shyness and anxiety will make it difficult for him to find a forever home.
+Luckily, Brooks, who volunteers at the Lucky Dog Ranch, is already interested.
+Brooks hopes to follow in Brandon's footsteps and become an animal trainer when he grows up.
+In addition to gaining experience for his future career, teaching Vinnie these fundamental commands is a great exercise for building trust in and of itself and is a chance to start forming a lifelong bond with his soon-to-be pet.
+Brooks’ parents told him as long as he learns as much as he can from Brandon, he can finally get a dog!

-Dogs like Vinnie, who come from the streets, are likely used to people pushing them away, so it’s a new dog owner's responsibility to establish some trust.
+Dogs like Vinnie, who come from the streets, are likely used to people pushing them away.
+They’ve also likely never set foot (or paw?) inside a home before so you may have to correct your dog’s behavior to eliminate bad habits learned on the streets.
+It’s ultimately a new dog owner's responsibility to build trust and establish boundaries.
 Where to start?
 With these seven dog commands:

-Repetition and practice is key to nailing these seven commands.
-The more your dog associates following a command with your love and praise, the better trained he or she will be.
+At the end of the day, it’s important to know that repetition and practice are key to nailing these seven basic commands.
+The more your dog associates following commands with your love and praise, the better trained he or she will be.
+Your dog may even start to offer the behaviors without being asked because he associates them with your love and praise.
 In those early days, expect to be frustrated, yet if you can maintain your cool and show your dog you're the boss, you will soon have a well-trained and loving dog in your home!

-Are you a new pet parent?
-Here are some of the editorially-chosen, best purchases for your new fur baby!
+Did you recently adopt a new dog?
+Here are some of the editorially chosen, best new products to make your fur baby feel welcome!